iPhantasmic/writeups/STACK the Flags 2020/Forensics/forensics-challenge-1/README.md

 From the memdump, we can strings it to find any visited links and any other meaningful data:
 > strings 2904.dmp

-In the [output](chrome_string_dump.txt), I just searched through looking for any interesting links.
+In the [output, chrome_string_dump.txt](chrome_string_dump.txt), I just searched through looking for any interesting links.
 This was the beginning of my downfall as I spent several hours going through various avenues to no avail.
 Below is a list of the commands I've ran and the rationale behind each:

 1. I attempted to take a look at the notepad.exe memory dump and see if there were any text files opened in notepad that could potentially contain the flag.
   > memdump -p 3896 --dump-dir=./